 Scientific names: Hydnum repandum and H. umbilicatum

-All content at americanmushrooms.com is Copyright © 2006, 2007 by David W. Fischer.
+Copyright © 2011 by David W. Fischer.
 All rights reserved.